cloudipsp/wordpress/woocommerce/fondy-woocommerce-payment-gateway/README.txt

 == Platform features and benefits ==

 = Easy to get started =
-Fast and friendly onboarding is one of the key advantages of FONDY.
+Fast and friendly onboarding is one of the key advantages of Fondy.
 You just need to register in the personal account of the platform, enter payment information, sign an electronic agreement and undergo an express audit of the site by our specialists.

 The procedure takes from 1 hour to 2 days.
 After that you can accept payments from the customers, create online invoices in your account and engage in business development.